Bernhard Schmidt: Adulthood

 During this period his interest in astronomy and optics increased.
 In Mittweida he had hoped to study with Dr. Karl Strehl, a noted optical theorist.
-Strehl, however, had recently departed.
+Strehl, however, had recently departed the university.
 Gradually, Schmidt found his true calling, namely the grinding and polishing of highly precise optics for astronomical applications.
 He seems to have begun the grinding of mirrors sometime around 1901, and thereafter began to sell some of his products to amateur astronomers.
 By March 1904, he had made so much progress in his new endeavor that after finishing his studies, he was soon in contact with professionals at the major observatories in Germany.
 His business rapidly took off when noted astronomers such as Hermann Carl Vogel, and Karl Schwarzschild realized the excellence of Schmidt's mirrors for their researches.

 Mittweida years

 Between 1904 and 1914, Schmidt's business boomed and he acquired an immense reputation in Germany.
 Not only did he produce some of the most difficult and precise mirrors ever attempted up to that time, but he was entrusted with correcting and improving lenses originally supplied by famous optical houses, for example the 50 cm Steinheil visual refractor at the Potsdam Astrophysical Observatory.
 As his business increased, he hired several assistants, two of whom have left valuable accounts of Schmidt's working methods.
 Schmidt also bought an automobile, a rare luxury then, and employed a friend as chauffeur.
-Using a long focus horizontal mirror and a plane coelostat, both of his own manufacture, he took impressive photos of the sun, moon, and major planets.
-When one considers that he did much of the fabrication literally using just one hand, it is difficult not to be astonished at Schmidt's skill.
+Using a long focus horizontal mirror and a plane coelostat, both of his own manufacture, he took impressive photos of the sun, moon and major planets.

 World War I brought the boom to an end.
 Schmidt was arrested as an enemy-alien, as Estonia belonged to the Russian Empire, and was sent to an internment camp for about six months.
 After his release, he remained under police control and some of his suspicious-looking astronomical equipment was confiscated.
 He attempted to continue his business, but as the war dragged on and turned to defeat for Germany, the economy became grim and scientists had no money for astronomy.
 The situation did not improve after the war because of the political turmoil in Germany and the need to pay war reparations.
 Inflation galloped out of control in 1923 and many people lost their entire savings.
 By the mid-1920s, Schmidt's business was ruined and he had to liquidate his remaining equipment as junk.